-A good feng shui bedroom in undoubtedly one of the main factors that make a good feng shui house.
-We have many resources and tips to help you create a good feng shui bedroom; here let's explore the positioning of your bedroom within a good feng shui floor plan.
+A good feng shui bedroom is undoubtedly one of the main factors that make a good feng shui house.
+We have many resources and tips to help you create a good feng shui bedroom; here we'll explore the positioning of your master bedroom within a good feng shui floor plan.

-Because you want a good energy foundation for your bedroom—a peaceful nourishing energy to support deep sleep and healing sexuality—it is best to locate your bedroom above an area with peaceful or balanced activity.
+Since you want a good energy foundation for your bedroom—a peaceful nourishing energy to support deep sleep and healing sexuality—it is best to locate your bedroom above an area with peaceful or balanced activity.

-One of the best placements of a bedroom—in case of a two levels floor plan—is above a quiet reading area, or above the dining/breakfast nook.
+- One of the best placements of a bedroom—in case of a two level floor plan—is above a quiet reading area, or above the dining/breakfast nook.
 Some of the worst bedroom locations are above the garage, kitchen oven, main bathroom or a busy home office.

 Because it is bad feng shui to place the bed under the window, or too close to the window, it is imperative to design the placement of windows very carefully.
 After all, your bed is the main and most important piece of furniture in the bedroom, so be sure you understand the good feng shui bed placement and plan the location of your windows accordingly.

-If there is an en-suite bathroom, be sure the bathroom is located as far as possible from the best positioning of the bed in the bedroom; the same applies to the walk-in closets.
+- If there is an en-suite bathroom, be sure the bathroom is located as far as possible from the best positioning of the bed in the bedroom; the same applies for feng shui for walk-in closets.

-It is good to be mindful about the energies close to the bedroom, too.
+- It is good to be mindful about the energies close to the bedroom, too.
 For example, avoid the vicinity of a home office close to the bedroom, as these are two conflicting energies that need to be kept separate.
-Same principle applies to a bedroom close to or near the laundry room or storage—you will be wise to avoid these neighbours!
+Same principle applies to a bedroom close to or near the laundry room or storage—you will be wise to avoid these neighbors!

 To conclude, be very mindful about all energy aspects that surround the bedroom placement in your floor plan.
 Understand the quality of energy your bedroom is located above, next to or under (if applicable) and choose the best placement for this most important room in your home.

-Pay attention to the flow of energy inside the bedroom as defined by the location of all doors—bedroom, closet and bathroom doors—as well as windows in order to create the best quality of energy to support your health and well-being.
+Pay attention to the flow of energy and chi inside the bedroom as defined by the location of all doors—bedroom, closet and bathroom doors—as well as windows in order to create the best quality of energy to support your health and well-being.